nathaa13/CyberSecurity-AttackType-Detection/README.md

 # Cybersecurity Attack Type Prediction App

 This application predicts the type of attack based on provided information (Timestamp, Destination IP Address, Source Port, Protocol, etc.).
-It is built with **Streamlit** and uses a selected prediction model trained on a dataset of 40,000 observations.
+It is built with **Flask** and uses a selected prediction model trained on a dataset of 40,000 observations.

 ## 🔧 Prerequisites